lruepke/HTF_lecture/summer2025/_sources/lectures/L01/Installation.rst.txt

     Just in case you do not like to type statement that you don’t fully understand – this is what the other options do:
         * -it allocate a pseudo-TTY connected to the container’s stdin; creating an interactive bash shell in the container (plain language, this allows you to interact with (type inside) the container)
         * -- name hydrothermalfoam give the container its name
-        * --workdir is the path to the working/home directory inside the container (don’t change it!)
         * -v makes a shared file system
-        * -d run container in background (detached)
+        * -d starts the container in detached mode (in the background)
+        * lruepke/hydrothermalfoam-openfoam9:latest is the name of the image we just downloaded

 Now that you have built the docker container you can use these basic docker commands to interact with it: